Bydesign Logo

 History

 A Domesday Manor, Canonteign was given to the canons of St Mary du Val in Normandy circa 1125 and later conveyed to the Prior and convent of Merton, in Surrey.
 After the Reformation it was granted to Lord John Russell and then passed through a series of owners.
 It was garrisoned for the King during the Civil War and taken by Fairfax in 1645.
-According to Lysons it belonged to the Davy family in the 17th Century.
+According to Lysons, it belonged to the Davy family in the 17th century.

 Interior

-The real magic of Canonteign Manor is its generously proportioned and elegant rooms, which although lit from mullion windows, are both tall and light.
+The real magic of Canonteign Manor is its generously proportioned and elegant rooms, which, although lit from mullion windows, are both tall and light.

-On the other side of the house there is a spacious study, a snooker room and a formal sitting room.
+On the other side of the house, there is a spacious study, a snooker room and a formal sitting room.
 Each room has been decorated sympathetically in neutral tones to enhance the natural beauty of the building’s windows, stonework and period features.

-The staff apartment, also on this floor, provides a generous living/dining room with lovely views, fully fitted kitchen, bathroom and double bedroom.
+The staff apartment, also on this floor, provides a generous living/dining room with lovely views, a fully fitted kitchen, bathroom and double bedroom.

 Exterior

-There is a further family garden space to the far side of the house.
-Steps lead down to the heated outdoor swimming pool and large level lawn.
-This is a lovely, private and sheltered spot to enjoy the sunshine.
-The grounds stretch to around 10 acres with a bluebell wood at the bottom.
-Its boundary is made up of mature trees and gives excellent privacy in all directions.
+There is a further garden space to the far side of the house.
+Steps lead down to the outdoor swimming pool and large level lawn.
+The pool is currently decommissioned and may require attention before being brought back into use.
+This remains a lovely, private and sheltered area of the grounds to enjoy the sunshine.

 Location

-The nearest village is Christow, which also overlooks the Teign Valley and is popular due to both its location and good range of community facilities including pub, village school, shop, sports fields, doctor’s surgery and clubs.
+The nearest village is Christow, which also overlooks the Teign Valley and is popular due to both its location and good range of community facilities, including pub, village school, shop, sports fields, doctor’s surgery and clubs.

-Bovey Tracey, the popular town on the edge of Dartmoor is around 10 minutes’ drive away.
-You’ll find a range of amenities there along with the popular Devon Guild of Craftsmen.
+Bovey Tracey, the popular town on the edge of Dartmoor, is around 10 minutes’ drive away.
+You’ll find a range of amenities there, along with the popular Devon Guild of Craftsmen.

-Teign Valley road and B3212.
-This lovely Cathedral city offers many restaurants and high quality shopping outlets.
+Exeter is a short drive away, accessible either via the A38 dual carriageway or the very scenic Teign Valley road and B3212.
+This lovely Cathedral city offers many restaurants and high-quality shopping outlets.
 There is also a very popular university and excellent range of schooling.

 You’ll find a wealth of information on the area at visitsouthdevon.co.uk